Aihoma/Leaves-all-groups-and-channels-in-Telegram/ReadMe.md

   ╰─➢ pip install telethon
 ==================================

 2. Replace Placeholder Values:
-    ✅YOUR_API_ID,
+    ✅YOUR_API_ID
-    ✅YOUR_API_HASH,
+    ✅YOUR_API_HASH
     ✅+YOUR_PHONE_NUMBER
       with your actual Telegram API credentials and phone number.

 3.Run the Script:

 bash
   ╰─➢ python leave All.py